 Our Monday morning run takes us through Park and out to the marina, a small spit of land that juts out into Biscayne Bay.
 If you stand just so, you can look out across the endless bay and see the same unspoiled vista that the Tequesta Indians enjoyed hundreds of years ago.
 Some mornings we get there early enough to watch the sunrise.
 One time we saw dolphins frolicking in the surf.
 And sometimes we run past cars parked under the streetlights in the marina parking lot.

-I always assumed that an expensive car or big SUV sitting in the lot at 5:30 in the morning meant that its owner was out on their boat somewhere in the – Bimini maybe, or the Abacos.
-But today one of my running buddies, commenting on a shiny black Lexus parked by the yachts said, “That’s what happens when your wife throws you out of the house and you need a place to stay.”
+I always assumed that an expensive car or big SUV sitting in the lot at 5:30 in the morning meant that its owner was out on their boat somewhere in the Caribbean – Bimini maybe, or the Abacos.
+But today one of my buddies, commenting on a shiny black parked by the yachts said, “That’s what happens when your wife throws you out of the house and you need a place to stay.”

 Funny, in a million years it never would have dawned on me that that was why that car was there.
 Clearly my runner friend and I have very different life experiences that helped us to see the exact same situation in very different ways.
-In , that’s what researchers call “.”
+In , that’s what researchers call “self-referencing criteria.”

 Assume-1